-With a background in Information Technology and a history consulting for some of the largest and most recognizable organizations in the tri-state area including the NYC Mayor’s Office, KPMG and Guardian Life Insurance, Patricia has always been a step ahead of her peers when it came to technology.
-“My girlfriends would be out shopping for shoes while I stood with my nose pressed to the windows of electronic stores checking out the latest gadgets,” she admits.
-During a recent interview, Patricia shared her views on social media.
+With a background in Information Technology and a 30-year history that includes consulting for some of the largest and most recognizable organizations in the tri-state area such as the NYC Mayor’s Office, KPMG and Guardian Life Insurance, Patricia has always been a step ahead of her peers when it came to technology.
+“My girlfriends would be out shopping for shoes and handbags while I stood with my nose pressed to the windows of electronic stores checking out the latest gadgets,” she admits.
+During a recent interview, Patricia shared her views on social media and small business.

-“Word of mouth advertising is invaluable,” she continues, “so the more people talking about a company’s fabulous services, delicious meals, after-school programs or even how well Fluffy was groomed the better.
+“Word of mouth advertising is invaluable,” she continues, “so the more people talking about a company’s fabulous services, delicious meals, after-school programs or even how well Fluffy was groomed, the better.
 It directly influences the bottom line – profits.
-No one likes to talk about that but if companies are not aggressively staking their claims within their marketplaces, they’re leaving the door open for someone else to do so.
+If companies are not aggressively staking their claims within their marketplaces, they’re leaving the door open for someone else to do so.
 Companies have to make that connection and aim to be on the tips of more tongues every day of the week.”

 It’s a different world today and we have to work with what works now.
 Many companies have it wrong.
-They spend a lot of time and money looking for customers when, if they only plan their strategies well, more customers would be hearing about and looking for them!“What’s more is print advertising continues to decline.
+They spend a lot of time and money looking for customers when, if they only plan their strategies well, more customers would be hearing about and looking for them!“What’s more, print advertising continues to decline.
 There are far less expensive ways to market and promote now.
-No one’s reading all the menus left on doors and we barely flip through the neighborhood handouts with the coupons in them.
-But if I get a message telling me my favorite diner is having an end of the day meatloaf special, I’m looking for my keys and I’m out the door!
+No one’s reading all the menus left on doors and we barely flip through neighborhood handouts with the coupons in them.
+But if I get a ttweet or a Facebook message telling me my favorite local diner is having an end of the day meatloaf special, I’m looking for my keys and I’m out the door!
 I might bring a friend and stay for coffee, too!
 And you know what they say – no one wants to eat at an empty restaurant.”

 Patricia ends with, “It’s a different world today and we have to work with what works now.
 Many companies have it wrong.
 They spend a lot of time and money looking for more customers when, if they only plan their strategies well, more customers would be hearing about and looking for them!”